vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/03/215_trIMs_tu.md

 title = "215 त्रींस् तु"

 +++
-This verse is quoted in *Aparārka* (p.
-456) as meaning that the Brāhmaṇa to be fed in honour of the Viśvedevas should be invited before that to be fed in honour of the Pitṛs; and concludes that the matter is purely optional, in view of the contrary rule laid down by Pracetas;—in *Śrāddhakriyākaumudī*, (p.
-54);—in *Gadādharapaddhati* (Kāla, p.
-526), which explains ‘*daivādyantam*’ as ‘beginning and ending with the offering to the Devas’, which means that the invitation is to be made afresh in connection with the *Devakṛtya*, and the concluding rites should be performed last of all for the Devas;—and in *Hemādri* (Śrāddha, p.
-1045), which says that the other rites shall begin with the Devas, but the *Visarjana* is to be done last for the Devas.
+This verse is quoted in *Madanapārijāta* (p.
+601), without any comment;—and in *Hemādri* (Śrāddha, p.
+1427), which adds the following notes:—‘*Tasmāt haviḥśeṣāt*’, out of the remnant of the substance offered into the Fire,—‘*audakavidhi*’ stands for the method by which an offering of water is made with hands in the *Apasavya* form, as laid down in the preceding verse.